End-to-End Encryption With Backdoor – These Are The EU's Plans

 The Toolbox for Autocrats Must Remain As Small as Possible

-How quickly democracies falter has been observed in recent years, both worldwide and within the European Union.
-Even if no one is currently aiming for total surveillance of all EU citizens, searching the contents of private messages is a powerful tool that can be used to cause great damage in the future.
+How quickly democracies falter has been observed recently, both worldwide and within the European Union.
+Even if no one is currently aiming for total surveillance of all EU citizens, looking at the contents of private messages is a powerful tool that can be used to cause great damage in the future.
 History teaches us that it is wiser not to create such a tool in the first place.

 Criminals Are Switching to Other Networks

 Those with criminal energy and who want to hide their messages from law enforcement can set up their own end-to-end encrypted communication channels with little effort.
 These networks would then remain just as hidden from the eyes of the authorities as the encrypted messages that are currently being sent.
 There is nothing to be gained here.
 But normal citizens who neither commit crimes nor have technical know-how are then forced to communicate via insecure networks.